OBOAcademy/obook/docs/howto/odk-migrate-to-odk.md

   ```
   http://purl.obolibrary.org/obo/IAO_0000136 # is about
   ```
-Assuming you have specified all terms you want to import in their respective import text file, you can build an import module from it in two ways, as described
+Assuming you have specified all terms you want to import in their respective import text file, you can delete your "old" OFN ontology file now, as it should be almost empty anyway and has outlived its purpose.

+Now, it is time to build your import modules from the text files you just populated.
+There are two ways of doing this, as described
 [in this section of the OBOOK](https://oboacademy.github.io/obook/howto/update-import/).
 * You can either call the ODK command with which all import modules are build/updated at once using:
   ```